 We have been advising the Hellenic Republic Asset Development Fund (HRADF) on the regulatory framework applicable to the rail sector, in particular with regard to the unbundling of the railway sector in the context of the Second Railway Legislative Package enacted by the EU and relevant procurement and competition law issues.
 We have also been advising the HRADF in the privatisation of the National Train Operating Company (TRAINOSE) through the sale of 100% of the company’s share capital to Ferrovie Dello Stato Italiane which has been completed successfully in September 2017.
-The tender process for the sale of the Rolling Stock Maintenance Company (ROSCO), the company in charge for the maintenance of the rolling stock (the tender is still ongoing).
+The tender process for the sale of the Rolling Stock Maintenance Company (ROSCO), the company in charge for the maintenance of the rolling stock is still ongoing.

-We represented BP Hellas, now Hellenic Fuels, before the Athens Administrative Court of Appeals in its successful appeal of the Hellenic Competition Commission’s (HCC) decision relating to its alleged collusion with Shell Hellas to fix ratios of discounts offered to petrol station owners on wholesale prices of unleaded petrol.
+We represented Hellenic Fuels (previously BP Hellas) in their successful appeal of the Hellenic Competition Commission (HCC)’s decision on alleged collusion with Shell Hellas.
 The HCC’s appeal before the Council of State is pending.

-We are representing a leading international group in relation to proceedings before the Hellenic Competition Commission concerning alleged antitrust infringements, including representing them in the context of the newly-introduced settlement procedure.
+We represented a leading international group in relation to proceedings before the Hellenic Competition Commission concerning alleged antitrust infringements, including representing them in the context of the recently introduced settlement procedure.
 Settlement was reached without the imposition of a fine on our client.